OCDSpec/OCDSpec2/README.md

 ## Use SpecKit in a Mac project

 * Run `install_templates.sh` from inside this project's root directory
     * This installs the Xcode target and file templates you will be using
     * Note: this only needs to be done once
+* Run `install_codesnippets.sh` from inside this project's root directory
+    * This installs the Xcode target and file templates you will be using
+    * Note: this only needs to be done once
 * In the root dir of your project, run: